Entry Package

 Logo: Any logo design for an existing or new brand/company.

-Brand Identity: Any full brand identity package extending a brand design to a number of components and touch points.
+Brand Identity: Any new full brand identity package extending a brand design to a number of components and touch points.
+Work cannot be entered in both the brand identity and brand refresh categories.

 Brand Refresh: The work must be a rebranding of an existing organization, product or service and should express the brand through multiple platforms.
-Work cannot be entered in both the identity system and brand refresh categories.
-Submission requirements:
+Work cannot be entered in both the brand identity and brand refresh categories.
+Submission should include strategy rationale as well as before and after images to demonstrate the brand’s transformation.

-Any packaging design or labeling of a consumer product.
+Packaging: Any packaging design or labeling of a consumer product.

-(NEW) Poster: Any single or series of posters with design used as the main elements.
+Poster: Any single or series of posters with design used as the main elements.

 Typography: Any use of typography within a design project to achieve the brand’s desired intent/communicate campaign messaging.
 May include compelling use of existing typefaces, original typeface design, or illustrated lettering.